-At the University of Montana - Missoula there have been no contaminants detected in our water that exceed any federal or state drinking water standards in the past 5 years.
+At the University of Montana - Missoula there have been no contaminants detected in our water that exceed any federal or state drinking water standards in the last year.
 All primary (health related) and secondary (aesthetic) drinking water standards are being met.

 The campus tap water supply is purchased from Mountain Water Company and is distributed on campus with a regulated Public Water Supply Distribution System (PWS).
 In order to ensure that tap water is safe to drink, the United States Environmental Protection Agency (EPA) and the Montana Department of Environmental Quality (DEQ) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
 The federal Food and Drug Administration and DEQ regulations also establish limits for contaminants in bottled water, which must provide the same protection for public health.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Contaminants that may be present in source water include: